 Most Americans give a healthy 15% tip in restaurants when given good service.
 The wages in American restaurants are often very low because it is expected that this will be compensated through tips.

 America is a safe country to travel to.
-However, the country also has less savoury neighbourhoods which you are better off not going to, especially in the larger cities.
+However, some larger cities in the country also have neighbourhoods which you are better off not going to.
 Be sure to check on arrival where you should best travel to on your trip, and which places should be avoided.
 Should you stay in the wilderness, be wary of the wild animals that live here, like bears.
 Never leave food scraps behind.

 No special warnings apply to travelling to the USA.
 Be sure to always keep your travel documents with you at all times (such as your driving licence and passport).
 Also make a digital copy of your travel documents; in case you should lose them, you can always print them again.